 |Query results||Most SHOW commands limit results to the current schema by default.||Views display all objects in the current/specified database.
 To query against a particular schema, you must use a filter predicate (e.g.

-When querying an INFORMATION_SCHEMA view or table function, the INFORMATION_SCHEMA schema must be in use for the session or you must used the fully-qualified name of the view/table function.
+When querying an INFORMATION_SCHEMA view or table function, you must used the qualified name of the view/table function or the INFORMATION_SCHEMA schema must be in use for the session.

 SELECT * FROM testdb.INFORMATION_SCHEMA.TABLES WHERE TABLE_SCHEMA = 'PUBLIC' ... ; SELECT * FROM TABLE(testdb.INFORMATION_SCHEMA.LOGIN_HISTORY( ... ));